Impeachment shadows Trump on trip to NATO leaders meeting

 In the leadup to the summit, White House aides sought to soften Trump’s past criticism of member nations as deadbeats.

-White House officials noted that before Trump took office only four NATO members had reached the 2% benchmark that was set in 2014.
-Now there are nine countries that have reached the threshold, according to the White House.
+White House officials noted that before Trump took office only four NATO members had reached the 2% benchmark set in 2014.
+Now nine countries have reached the threshold, according to the White House.
 Eighteen of the 29 members of the alliance are projected to meet the 2% threshold by 2024.

-Trump isn’t the first U.S. president to attend a NATO summit with impeachment looming.

 “While Nixon remained determined to rise above the swirl of impeachment and pretend he wasn’t distracted, Trump can’t help himself,” said Derek Chollet, executive vice president for security and defense policy at the German Marshall Fund of the United States.
 “Moreover, for Trump, being in charge hardly means projecting steady confidence – it means proving that he can keep everyone off-balance and nervous about what’s coming next.”

-Associated Press writers Zeke Miller in London; Kevin Freking and Darlene Superville in Washington; and Bill Barrow in Emmetsburg, Iowa, contributed to this report.
+Associated Press writers Kevin Freking and Darlene Superville in Washington and Bill Barrow in Emmetsburg, Iowa, contributed to this report.

 Follow the AP’s Aamer Madhani on Twitter: https://twitter.com/AamerISmad